gregfoletta/articles.foletta.org/content/post/2020-10-25-ergo-bike-wind-resistance/index.markdown

 </Trackpoint>
 ```

 Out `pull_tcx_data()` function takes a TCX XML document uses XPaths to extract out the values we need.
-It first finds every trackpoint in the document, and then for each trackpoint, extracts out the time, cadence, and power values.
+The initial version first searched for all trackpoints, but I found that there were some that had child *time* elements, but no *cadence* or *power*.
+The version below finds all trackpoints that are the parent of a *cadence* element.
+It then extracts out the *time*, *cadence*, and *power* values.
 It then combines and returns all of these into a tibble.
 Admittedly, the function in its current form is fragile and could do with more error checking.
 For the purposes of this article it does what it needs to do.